legacysurvey/legacysurvey/pages/dr4/issues.rst

 - galdepth_{g,r}

-In the PSFex configuration file for BASS images, we set PSF_SAMPLING to *auto* (0.0) rather than to *fixed* (1.0).
-PSFex then automatically chooses a pixel scale (0.455\ |PRIME| per pixel times a factor roughly between 0.8 and 1.2), which is then mis-interpreted by legacypipe.
+In the PSFEx configuration file for BASS images, we set PSF_SAMPLING to *auto* (0.0) rather than to *fixed* (1.0).
+PSFEx then automatically chooses a pixel scale (0.455\ |PRIME| per pixel times a factor roughly between 0.8 and 1.2), which is then mis-interpreted by legacypipe.
-For various reasons, legacypipe using a different set of code for model rendering (e.g. coadd model images) and model fitting (e.g. convolving a PSFex and galaxy model) so the incorrect pixel scale in used in different cases.
+For various reasons, legacypipe using a different set of code for model rendering (e.g. coadd model images) and model fitting (e.g. convolving a PSFEx and galaxy model) so the incorrect pixel scale in used in different cases.

-In the first case, model rendering uses the incorrect PSFex pixel scale, so all g,r-band "coadd" images are wrong.
+In the first case, model rendering uses the incorrect PSFEx pixel scale, so all g,r-band "coadd" images are wrong.
 This happens for:

 - legacysurvey-\*-model-{g,r}.fits
 - legacysurvey-\*-chi2-{g,r}.fits